-Medicaid Eligibility in Mississippi
+Learn About Requirements for Medicaid in Mississippi

 “What are the requirements for Medicaid in Mississippi?” is a question that many prospective applicants will ask.
 Knowing how to qualify for Medicaid is key when an individual is seeking health care assistance benefits.
 Mississippi Medicaid is a health care program that is jointly funded by the state and federal government and offers services for individuals and families considered low-income or very-low income.
 If a petitioner meets Medicaid benefits eligibility guidelines, Medicaid will provide coverage by paying health care providers, which include doctors, hospitals and pharmacists that accept Medicaid benefits.
 Mississippi benefits are available for a variety of individuals in categorized groups.
 Medicaid eligibility requirements can be met by low income families, seniors, pregnant women and people living with a disability or blindness.
 Candidates qualify for Medicaid benefits based on their income, age, family size and situation.
 These criteria also determine whether a participant will receive full Medicaid benefits, reduced coverage or limited benefits.
 Applicants interested in understanding the requirements for Medicaid in

-Who is eligible for Medicaid in Mississippi?
+Who qualifies for Medicaid in Mississippi?

 The basic requirements for Medicaid in Mississippi are the same for every program.
 To be eligible for Medicaid, candidates must be a citizen of the United States or a qualified alien.
 Candidates must be able to provide official documentation as proof once they apply.
 All applicants must be residents of the state of Mississippi.
 Another basic Medicaid eligibility requirement is proof of identity.
 Meeting MS Medicaid eligibility guidelines for age and/or disability, as well as income, is required in order to receive assistance.
 Individuals are responsible for completing and submitting an application.
 Candidates must also provide any requested documentation for verification, within the allowed schedule limits, to ensure a quick and accurate determination.
 When determining a candidate’s eligibility for Medicaid benefits, case workers may request documentation if they feel the applicant has submitted questionable information.
 Any information that shows inconsistencies in the applicant’s oral or written statements must be verified.